Content that works

 One metric I often looked at in this role was user satisfaction, which we gauged with a simple poll at the bottom of articles.
 Seriously, it was simple; it looked like this: 🙂😐🙁

-Keep in mind that speed, volume, and clinical accuracy were my highest priorities.
+Keep in mind that speed, volume, and clinical accuracy were the highest priorities.
 In order to hit its ambitious launch deadlines, Peppy had to build a robust editorial product at lightening speed.
-With that caveat, 93% approval feels pretty dang great.
+With that, 93% approval feels pretty dang great.

 Prior to working at Peppy, I was an executive editor at an agency that ran content marketing campaigns for healthcare clients.
 My accounts included a Medicare brokerage firm, an Rx discount program, and an initiative to teach people how to save money on medical costs (which was sponsored by a major healthcare company).

-In this role, I launched websites, developed social media strategies, and oversaw a daily publishing blog that filled the top of the sales funnel.
+In this role, I launched websites, developed social media strategies, and oversaw daily publishing of health content.
 On the strength of a strong SEO game, I increased organic traffic by roughly 400% in one year.